mbalatsko/emailverifier-kt/README.md

 Detects whether an email has an associated **Gravatar**:
 - Computes MD5 hash of the email
-- Returns `PASSED` result if a custom avatar exists, false otherwise
+- Returns `PASSED` result if a custom avatar exists

+### 6. **Free Email Provider Detection**
+Checks whether the email domain belongs to a known free‐email provider (e.g. `gmail.com`, `yahoo.com`) using a curated list of popular services.
+- Returns `PASSED` result if email hostname is not a known free‐email provider

+List used: [Github gist](https://gist.github.com/okutbay/5b4974b70673dfdcc21c517632c1f984) by @okutbay

 ## 🧪 Output: Validation Results